puppetlabs/puppetlabs-apache/REFERENCE.md

   directories => [ { path => '/path/to/directory', handler => value } ],
 }
 ```
-Any handlers you do not set in these hashes are considered 'undefined' within Puppet and
+Any handlers you do not set in these hashes are considered `undefined` within Puppet and
 are not added to the virtual host, resulting in the module using their default values.

 Default value: `undef`